SComps/HerculesBackup/README.md

 HerculesBackup <copies> <sourcedir> <destdir>

+<b>NOTE</b>  This command is NOT recursive.
+It backs up the files in the specified directory ONLY.
+This enables you to place your backups in a subdirectory of the source without risk of a recursive backup.

 <H1>Compiling in Windows</H1>

 Using Visual Studio 2022, clone this repository, and "build" as you would any other project.